 I was on the verge of sixteen.
 My honors English teacher had assigned us yet another literature report, and it was my turn to choose the novel my partner and I would conduct the report on.
 My partner chose the previous assignment’s novel, The Coal Tattoo, by Appalachian author Silas House.
 I greatly enjoyed the novel, but like so many of the other books I had read (not only in this class but in general), I struggled to truly identify with the characters.
 However, this go-around, I was the one who chose the novel, one that had been on my booklist for some time, J.D.
 Salinger’s Catcher in the Rye.
 I had brought the novel up before in class and received a similar response each time it was mentioned.
 “I don’t think you’d like it.
 It’s more of a ‘boy book.’”
 So what did my rebellious, emerging feminist, teenage self decide to do?
 Much to my teacher and project partners’ displeasure, I read all 214 pages of the novel—and loved it.

 Holden Caulfield, the protagonist—if one so chooses to see his character as such—was the first literary character I felt an emotional closeness to.
 I felt more in sync with a cynical, Manhattan-born, post-WWII era, male teenager than any literary figure I had read prior to reading that novel.
 I felt like something was wrong with me.
 On paper, I had more in common with House’s Anneth and Easter.
-I was an Appalachian female searching for beauty in her surroundings and finding intrigue in life both in and beyond the mountains.
+I was an Appalachian female searching for beauty in her surroundings and finding intrigue in a life both in and beyond the mountains.
 Many years of reflection later, I realize it is Holden’s struggle with identity and alienation that made me gravitate to that character and many other characters J.D.
 Salinger brought to life.

 Literary preferences aside, since coming of age, I have struggled, much like Holden, to maintain a healthy balance between how the world perceives me versus how I perceive myself.
 I never saw myself as inherently Appalachian while I was growing up.
 Compared to my peers, I did not have a heavy accent and my interest in urban life kept me up at night as I envied the lives of L.A. and London-based YouTube vloggers and their postmodern apartments I dreamed about moving into one day.
 These lofty fantasies even had my grandmother calling me her “flower child” (pronounced “flare child”), mocking my more progressive ideals in comparison to my family’s.
 Determined to leave behind the mountains in exchange for a skyline view, I committed to attending Northern Kentucky University (NKU)—the furthest I could go without having to pay out of state tuition—in the fall of 2016.
 Eager to begin a new journey near the city—“Cincinnata,” as my family pronounces it—I found that urban life was not what I thought it would be.
 After growing up my whole life as the aspiring “city slicker,” I was pegged as the token “hick.”
 People laughed as I pronounced wire as “war,” said phrases like “Lord willin’ and the creek don’t rise,” and jammed to banjo breaks and mandolin solos.